shannon112/cpp-cheat-sheet/Data Structures and Algorithms.md

   - This would consume some extra storage and make insertion and removal operations slightly less efficient.
   - To obtain the size of a forward_list object, you can use the distance algorithm with its begin and end, which is an operation that takes linear time.
 - https://www.cplusplus.com/reference/forward_list/forward_list/
-- Sequence
-  - Elements in sequence containers are ordered in a strict linear sequence.
-Individual elements are accessed by their position in this sequence.
-- Linked list
-  - Each element keeps information on how to locate the next element, allowing constant time insert and erase operations after a specific element (even of entire ranges), but no direct random access.
-- Allocator-aware
-  - The container uses an allocator object to dynamically handle its storage needs.

 -------------------------------------------------------
 ### 1.6 List `std::list`
 - Lists are sequence containers that allow constant time insert and erase operations anywhere within the sequence, and iteration in both directions.
 - List containers are implemented as doubly-linked lists; Doubly linked lists can store each of the elements they contain in different and unrelated storage locations.
 The ordering is kept internally by the association to each element of a link to the element preceding it and a link to the element following it.
 - https://www.cplusplus.com/reference/list/list/
-- Sequence
-  - Elements in sequence containers are ordered in a strict linear sequence.
-Individual elements are accessed by their position in this sequence.
-- Doubly-linked list
-  - Each element keeps information on how to locate the next and the previous elements, allowing constant time insert and erase operations before or after a specific element (even of entire ranges), but no direct random access.
-Allocator-aware
-    The container uses an allocator object to dynamically handle its storage needs.

 **Use for**
 * Insertion into the middle/beginning of the list